An Embedding Theorem for Tractor Bundles, and an Application in Conformal Pseudo-Riemannian Geometry: Introduction

 \subsection{Parabolic geometries and tractor bundles}

-A \emph{parabolic geometry} is a Cartan geometry infinitesimally modeled on a homogeneous space $G/P$, where $G$ is a semisimple Lie group and $P < G$ a parabolic subgroup.
+A \emph{parabolic geometry} is a Cartan geometry infinitesimally modeled on a homogeneous space~$G/P$, where $G$ is a semisimple Lie group and $P < G$ a parabolic subgroup.
 This rich family of geometries includes conformal and projective structures, along with many others.
 In general, a parabolic geometry on a manifold $M$ corresponds to a filtration of the tangent bundle, $TM$, with some additional geometric structures on the subquotients of the filtration.

-Tractor bundles are vector bundles $\mathcal{V} = \hat{M} \times_\rho {\bf V}$ associated to the Cartan bundle $\hat{M}$, for $G$-representations $\rho$ restricted to $P$, and equipped with certain geometrically significant, automorphism-invariant connections.
-On the one hand, any tractor bundle is equipped with the tractor connection $\nabla^\omega$, induced by the Cartan connection $\omega$, and on the other hand with the prolongation connection $\nabla^{\mathcal V}$ of the \emph{first BGG-operator} corresponding to $\mathcal V$, which in general differs from $\nabla^\omega$ by curvature terms; see Section \ref{sec_BGG} for details.
-Parallel sections for these connections correspond to solutions of overdetermined geometric PDEs on the manifold; they form a finite-dimensional vector space. \\\\ The conformal class of a metric of signature $(p,q)$ on a manifold $M$, with $p+q = \mbox{dim } M \geq 3$, corresponds to a Cartan geometry modeled on $G/P$ for $G = \mbox{PO}(p+1,q+1)$ and $P$ the maximal parabolic subgroup stabilizing an isotropic line in $\BR^{p+1,q+1}$.
+Tractor bundles are vector bundles {$\mathcal{V} = \hat{M} \times_\rho {\bf V}$} associated to the Cartan bundle $\hat{M}$, for $G$-representations $\rho$ restricted to $P$, and equipped with certain geometrically significant, automorphism-invariant connections.
+On the one hand, any tractor bundle is equipped with the tractor connection $\nabla^\omega$, induced by the Cartan connection $\omega$, and on the other hand with the prolongation connection $\nabla^{\mathcal V}$ of the \emph{first BGG-operator} corresponding to $\mathcal V$, which in general differs from $\nabla^\omega$ by curvature terms; see Section~\ref{sec_BGG} for details.
+Parallel sections for these connections correspond to solutions of overdetermined geometric PDEs on the manifold; they form a finite-dimensional vector space.

+The conformal class of a metric of signature $(p,q)$ on a manifold $M$, with $p+q = \mbox{dim } M \geq 3$, corresponds to a Cartan geometry modeled on $G/P$ for $G = \mbox{PO}(p+1,q+1)$ and $P$ the maximal parabolic subgroup stabilizing an isotropic line in $\BR^{p+1,q+1}$.
 The homogeneous space $G/P$ is called the \emph{M\"obius space} of type $(p,q)$, denoted $\mbox{\bf M\"ob}^{p,q}$, and is diffeomorphic to a two-fold quotient of ${\bf S}^p \times {\bf S}^q$.
-It carries a conformally $G$-invariant, conformally flat metric of signature $(p,q)$.
-The Cartan bundle is a principal $P$-subbundle of the second-order frame bundle of $M$.
-The Cartan connection $\omega$ has been a valuable tool in recent progress on rigidity of conformal transformations of semi-Riemannian manifolds (see, for example, \cite{me.notices} for an overview).
+It carries a conformally $G$-invariant, conformally flat metric of signature~$(p,q)$.
+The Cartan bundle is a principal $P$-subbundle of the second-order frame bundle of~$M$.
+The~Cartan connection $\omega$ has been a valuable tool in recent progress on rigidity of conformal transformations of semi-Riemannian manifolds (see, for example, \cite{me.notices} for an overview).
 Vanishing of the Cartan curvature of this connection over an open subset $U \subseteq M$ is equivalent to conformal flatness of the metric on $U$.